 Please note that the TimeRef website is currently being redesigned.
-This page shows what the rest of site will eventually look like.

-Vere, Richard de (Duke of Ireland)
+Vere, John de (Earl of Oxford)

 Forces belonging to the Lords Appellant defeated forces led by Robert de Vere, the favourite of Richard II.
 The battle took place at Radcot Bridge, a bridge over the River Thames at Oxfordshire.
 Robert de Vere managed to escape by swimming across the Thames and then fleeing over seas.
 This led to King Richard temporarily being deposed.